 Feeling the sting of that slap in the face, Hungarian Foreign Minister Péter Szijjártó shot back on Facebook, “I don't want to hurt anyone’s feelings, but it feels like being in kindergarten.”

 Ever since the full-scale Russian invasion of Ukraine started in 2022, Hungary has refused to provide any military equipment to its neighbor to the east.
-In fact, the EU has made concessions to Budapest that none of Hungary’s share of contributions will go directly to military aid there., but tensions run deeper: Hungary has been in a dispute with the EU for more than a year over recovery funds for Budapest that it refuses to release until Orban’s government takes on rampant corruption.
+The EU has made concessions to Budapest that none of Hungary’s share of contributions will go directly to military aid there., but tensions run deeper: Hungary has been in a dispute with the EU for more than a year over recovery funds for Budapest that it refuses to release until Orban’s government takes on rampant corruption.

-Czech Republic joins drone coalition for Ukraine
+Czechia joins drone coalition for Ukraine

 “The Czech Republic joined the drone coalition for Ukraine led by Latvia and the United Kingdom after its delegation signed a memorandum of understanding during NATO’s 75th Anniversary Summit in Washington, D.C, on Thursday, 11 July,” the report said.